Template: Financial Agreements for IC Founders

 Application Fees

 Application fees are not encouraged by ICmatch.
 Both sides take on risk as well as potential benefit when discussing joining or collaborating.
-In addition, there is a potential for groups to accept fees but end up not having time to give real consideration to applications, which is unfair.
-If your application fee includes an online or phone interview so that the applicant knows they are getting consideration, then an application fee is fair, if the fee is known in advance of the interview.
+In addition, there are some groups who accept fees but end up not having time to give real consideration to applications, which is unfair.
+If your application fee includes an online or phone interview so that the applicant knows they are getting consideration, then an application fee is fair to request, if the fee is known in advance of the interview.

 Joining Fees